stephenhu3/codepal-api/README.md

         - instantiates a layout object with it
         - calls the following functions to register respective components to layout:
             - integrateCodeEditor(container): code for CodeEditor in js/integrateCodeEditor.js
-            - integrateYoutube(container): code for Youtube in js/integrateYoutube.js
+            - integrateYoutube(container): code for Youtube in js/integrateYoutube.js and youtubeComponent.js
             - integrateStackOverflow(container): code for StackOverflow in js/integrateStackOverflow.js
         - finally initialize the layout created above by calling:
             - myLayout.init();